The Sinclair's Mysteries: Characters

 Sophie Taylor – Sophie was left orphaned at a younger age.
-Unaware of her passion for solving mysteries, Sophie begins work at the lavish Sinclair, where she finds many new friends.
+Unaware of her passion for solving mysteries, Sophie begins work at the lavish Sinclair’s, where she finds many new friends.

-Lilian Rose – Sophie's best friend, Lilian, aspires to be an actress against her wealthy parents' wishes.
+Lil (Lilian) Rose – Sophie's best friend, Lil, aspires to be an actress against her wealthy parents' wishes.
 She works as a model at Sinclair's.
-She is shrewd, confident and naturally inquisitive.
-In the Mystery of the Painted Dragon, it is found out that she has a brother Jonathan "Jack".
+She is outgoing, confident, and naturally inquisitive.
+In the Mystery of the Painted Dragon, it is found out that she has a brother Jonathan, or "Jack".

-Billy – Billy is one of the junior porters at Sinclair's.
-He becomes good friends with Sophie, Lil, and joe.
-He is also aspiring to be like his heroine Montgomery Baxter.
+Billy Parker – Billy is one of the junior porters at Sinclair's.
+He becomes good friends with Sophie, Lil, and Joe.
+He is also aspiring to be like his hero Montgomery Baxter.